optofab/optofab.github.io/team-charter.md

 ---

 > **Team Mission and Objectives**<br>
-> Our goal is to help the ANFF OptoFab to develop two parallel, interconnected components: the local database and the ANFF OptoFab website with extended functionalities.
+> Our goal is to help the ANFF OptoFab to develop two parallel, interconnected components: Local Order Management System and Customer Portal Web Application.

 {% include toc %}